 A medieval visit in the heart of Lorraine...

-- For you, Épinal Tourism is : A green space with a lot of historical and cultural heritage
+- For you, Épinal Tourism is : A green space filled with historical and cultural heritage

 - Your favourite local dish is : The pie – tourte Lorraine